History of Socially Responsible Investing and the UUA

 The Unitarian Universalist Association (UUA) has been involved with Socially Responsible Investing (SRI) for many years.
 In 1966, the UUA, the United Church of Christ, the Methodists, and the Teachers Investment Annuity Association/College Retirement Fund (TIAA/CREF) made the first successful attempt to influence corporate behavior.
 As stockholders of Eastman Kodak, they convinced Kodak's board of directors that they had a responsibility to the African-American residents of Rochester, NY, and should provide them with a proportionate share of Kodak's available jobs.
 This proved to be the first time shareholders were able to sponsor a socially responsible resolution and to influence a company's public policies at an annual shareholders meeting.

-In 1967, the UUA passed two resolutions regarding the Eastman/Kodak dispute with the organization FIGHT.
-That year the General Assembly also passed a business resolution, creating an Investment Policy (PDF, 28 pages) that requested the UUA Board of Trustees "exercise the power represented by the Association's ownership of common stock as an effective instrument for promoting social justice."
+In 1967, the UUA passed two resolutions (Eastman Kodak Dispute with Fight I and II) regarding the Eastman/Kodak dispute with the organization FIGHT.
+That year the General Assembly also passed a business resolution, creating an Investment Policy that requested the UUA Board of Trustees to "exercise the power represented by the Association's ownership of common stock as an effective instrument for promoting social justice."

 In 1968, the UUA's Investment Committee was created; some of the responsibilities of the Committee included ensuring that socially responsible investing remained a part of the UUA's investment procedures.
 In 1970, it set aside $500,000, or just over five percent of the UUA's endowment, to be invested in "enterprises which make a high social contribution."